Breast Augmentation Philadelphia

 Can this procedure be combined with others?

-Breast Augmentation with Lift
+Breast augmentation with lift

 While a breast enhancement can achieve dramatic and beautiful results on its own it cannot accomplish everything.
 A breast augmentation does not lift the breasts as a breast lift does.
 Patients that are experiencing sagging and want to increase the breast size and lift their breasts at the same time can choose an augmentation mastopexy or breast augmentation with lift.